darakian/ddh/README.md

 # The **D**irectory **D**ifferential **h**Tool
 DDH traverses input directories and their subdirectories.
 It also hashes files as needed and reports findings.

 The H in "hTool" is silent.
+The H in its abbreviation, "DDH," is not.

 This tool is called DDH for two very good reasons.
 * DDT is a dangerous pesticide